DensCatt/KMP_parallel/README.md

 within the longer genome sequence, and stores the matches, one per line, in a single file in a .txt format

+Default parameter:
+1) num_cores = 4
+2) output file name = patterns_matches.txt
-Here is an example of usage: python .\KMP.py --DNA .\genome.fasta --patterns .\100_random.fasta --output .\output.txt
+Here is an example of usage: python .\KMP.py --DNA .\genome.fasta --patterns .\100_random.fasta

 For further information: python .\KMP.py --help